 Operations teams deploy, monitor and manage a Hadoop cluster within their broader enterprise data ecosystem.
 HDP delivers a complete set of operational capabilities that provide both visibilities into the health of your cluster as well as tooling to manage configuration and optimize performance across all data access methods.
 Apache Ambari provides APIs to integrate with existing management systems: for instance Microsoft System Center and Teradata ViewPoint.

-Amazon Web ServicesEC2
+Amazon Web Services

+Amazon Web Services provides a complete set of Cloud Computing services that enable you to build sophisticated, scalable solutions.
+"Cloud Computing", by definition, refers to the on-demand delivery of IT resources and applications via the Internet with pay-as-you-go pricing.

+In the next sections we’ll take a look at three core Cloud infrastructure services, provided by AWS, as applicable to deploying HDP – Compute, Network and Storage.

+Amazon EC2

 http://aws.amazon.com/ec2/

 Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides elastic compute capacity in the cloud.
 It is designed to make web-scale computing easier for developers.